How the tiny Caribbean island of Anguilla has turned the AI boom into a digital gold mine

 Anguilla's earnings from web domain registration fees quadrupled last year to $32 million, fueled by the surging interest in AI.
 The income now accounts for about 20% of Anguilla's total government revenue.
 Before the AI boom, it hovered at around 5%.

 Anguilla’s government, which uses the gov.ai home page, collects a fee every time a .ai web address is renewed, Identity Digital Chief Strategy Officer Ram Mohan said the fee — $140 for two years — won’t change.
-The national is also paid when new addresses are registered and expired ones are sold off.
+It also gets paid when new addresses are registered and expired ones are sold off.
 Some sites have fetched tens of thousands of dollars.

 The money directly boosts the economy of Anguilla, which is just 35 square miles (91 square kilometers) and has a population of about 16,000.
 Blessed with coral reefs, clear waters and palm-fringed white sand beaches, the island is a haven for uber-wealthy tourists.
 Still, many residents are underprivileged and tourism has been battered by the pandemic and, before that, a powerful hurricane.